What is SEO?

 SEO Tools for Small Businesses

-One of those queries probably means they’re looking to do it themselves, another wants it done for them, and another might be an SEO firm looking for tools.
+Whoever searched that first query is probably looking to do SEO themselves, the second searcher wants it done for them, and the third might represent an SEO firm looking for better solutions for clients.

 Intent behind queries matter, and if you’d like to determine the meaning of SEO, it would be a good idea to think hard about questions, intent, and solutions.

-SEO has come a long ways now that Google has machine learning and artificial intelligence to continue to vet their search engine results page candidates.
+SEO has come a long way now that Google has machine learning and artificial intelligence to continue to vet their search engine results page candidates.

 SEO is all about creating highly valuable and relevant content and becoming authoritative around the subject matter.